Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 ### ConstructorOps

-The function of the builder for `ConstructorOps` is [`constructor()`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/constructor.html).
+The function of the builder for `ConstructorOps` is [:fontawesome-solid-arrow-up-right-from-square: `constructor()`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/constructor.html).
 The fully qualified name of the class is the first argument.
 In the block of `constructor()` you can specify the arguments to the constructor like for the `FunctionOp`.
 They serve the same purpose as for [`FunctionOps`](modelling.md#functionops).